About Us

 Answers -- Chapter 25

-1. Onimex was investigating a newly terraformed world, of no particular importance to any species that he was aware of.
-Corlos had asked him to visit this particular rock and observe while awaiting new orders.
+1. Onimex was investigating a newly terraformed world that nobody had claimed.
+Corlos had asked him to visit and observe.

-2. He set down to a hover per usual on the edge of a forest clearing and was about to skim across the wild grass when he spied a Theite saucer streak laterally through the atmosphere and stop.
+2. He set down to a hover near the edge of a forest clearing and was about to skim across the wild grass when he spied a Theite saucer streak laterally through the atmosphere and stop.
 Purely as a precaution, he phased out of the planet's resonance to appear invisible.

-3. If the Theites had spied him too, they would be discussing whether to contact him; ignore, attack, continue or abort.
-Machines are generally not susceptible to extreme curiosity, but Onimex had a thousand questions pervading his current knowledge of Theite SOP.
+3. If the Theites had seen him, they would be discussing whether to contact, attack, ignore or abort.
+Onimex had a thousand questions pervading his knowledge of Theite SOP and had always wanted to observe a genetic extraction in person.

 4. The saucer descended to the opposite edge of the forest clearing and landed.
-Three beings Universally recognized as 'greys' descended the saucer gangplank and began to collect samples of the indigenous species.
-They didn't notice Onimex.
+Three beings Universally recognized as 'greys' descended the saucer gangplank and began to collect samples of the indigenous fauna.
+They did not notice Onimex.

 IN KOR'S AUDIENCE CHAMBER

-16. Maybe he could convert her -- into the image that Dal El already thought she was.
+15. Ireana's uniqueness gave Kor some rather avant-garde ideas.
+Maybe he could convert her into the image that Dal El already thought she was.
+He owned a Psionic Guard and two SGKs: "Why not add a Corlos operative?"

 TETRA KOLOB